novousernx/LoopLinux-Iso/README.md

 # looplinux-iso

-With this github you can build your own ArcoLinux version.
+With this github you can build your own LoopLinux version.

 # stable